asilin17/Handwritten-Digit-Recognition-/README.md

 #### They contain similar information.
 However, to determine which combination performs best, I used 10-fold Cross-Validation technique.
 #### The graph below show the performance of the two best combinations of k and distance metric.
 ![alt text](https://github.com/asilin17/Handwritten-Digit-Recognition-/blob/master/Results/10-CV-Plot.png)
 #### We can see, when using Eucledean method and K = 3 we get the Error rate of slightly higher than 3%.
 Note also, that as K increases, the Error rates continue going up.
 That means that additional 'neighbors' decrease the accuracy of prediction.
-In addtion, the other distance metric displayed - Manhattan in this case - performs slightly worse than the Eucledean.
+In addtion, the other distance metric displayed - Manhattan in this case - performs slightly worse than the Eucledean, with the Error rate of 4%.